-The practice is owned by an individual who is the principal dentist there.
+The practice is owned by an individual who is one of the principal dentists there.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection, we collected 20 CQC comment cards filled in by patients.
-These provided positive feedback of the practice.
+On the day of inspection, we collected 25 CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, six dental nurses, the receptionist and the practice manager.
+During the inspection we spoke with three dentists, one dental nurse, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.